jackmaney/firefox-boycott/README.md

 This is a simple Node.js module inspired by [OKCupid](https://www.okcupid.com/)'s [brave message to Firefox users](http://www.huffingtonpost.com/2014/03/31/okcupid-mozilla_n_5065743.html).
 It currently makes use of [Express](http://expressjs.com), although this dependency may be removed in future versions.

+Please keep in mind that this is a work in progress.
+Pull requests and constructive criticism are welcome.

 Installation
 ------------